-- 1) I place trust/have faith in myself I become aware of my own subjectivity, creativity [and sociality], and feel the worth of living in life.
-Subjectivity, creativity [and sociality] can also be expressed as personality, divinity, and Buddha-nature. - 2) I place trust/have faith in my neighbour A neighbour is oneself as a neighbour.
-If I place trust/have faith in myself, I inevitably place trust/have faith in my neighbour. - 3) I place trust/have faith in a cooperative society Both oneself and a neighbour, while each possessing a unique personality, are not things that exist in isolation.
-Because of this uniqueness, a true interdependence, true solidarity, and true human love are established, and therein a cooperative society is realised.
+- 1) I place trust/have faith in myself I become aware of my own autonomous selfhood, creativity [and sociality], and feel the worth of living.
+Autonomous selfhood creativity [and sociality] can also be expressed as personality, divinity, and Buddha-nature. - 2) I place trust/have faith in my neighbour A neighbour is myself as a neighbour.
+If I place trust/have faith in myself, I inevitably place trust/have faith in my neighbour. - 3) I place trust/have faith in a cooperative community Both oneself and a neighbour, while each possessing a unique personality, are not things that exist in isolation.
+Because of this uniqueness, a true interdependence, true solidarity, and true human love are established, and therein a cooperative community is realised.

-- 4) I place trust/have faith in the trinity of self, neighbour, and cooperative society The self, neighbour, and cooperative society, while each having a unique personality, are entirely one.
-Therefore, there's no differentiation of precedence or of superiority or inferiority between them, and one always contains the other. - 5) I place trust/have faith in the unity of life and nature Life, which consists of the trinity of self, neighbour, and cooperative society, further unites and merges with all of existence-heaven, earth, and all things. - 6) I place trust/have faith in the church $(ky\bar{o}kai)$ The church $(ky\bar{o}kai)$ is the prototype/archetype and motivating power of the cooperative society.
-I can only be myself by being a member of the church $(ky\bar{o}kai)$. - 7) I place trust/have faith in a specific religion In other words, I am a member of the Tokyo Kiitsu Kyōkai.
-However, a specific religion including the Tokyo Kiitsu Kyōkai neither monopolises religious truth nor is it the ultimate embodiment of it. - 8) I place trust/have faith in free-religion ($jiy\bar{u}$ $sh\bar{u}ky\bar{o}$) While having faith in a specific religion, the endless pursuit and improvement towards universal and ultimate truth is the core of religious life.
-Such a dynamic religion is called a free-religion ($jiy\bar{u}$ $sh\bar{u}ky\bar{o}$).
+- 4) place trust/have faith in the trinity of self, neighbour, and cooperative community The self, neighbour, and cooperative community, while each having a unique personality, are entirely one.
+Therefore, there's no differentiation of precedence or of superiority or inferiority between them, and one always contains the other. - 5) I place trust/have faith in the unity of life and nature Life, which consists of the trinity of self, neighbour, and cooperative community, further unites and merges with all of existence-heaven, earth, and all things. - 6) I place trust/have faith in the church/kyōkai The church/kyōkai is the prototype/archetype and motivating power of the cooperative community.
+I can only be myself by being a member of the church/kyōkai. - 7) I place trust/have faith in a specific religion In other words, I am a member of the Tokyo Kiitsu Kyōkai.
+However, a specific religion including the Tokyo Kiitsu Kyōkai neither monopolises religious truth nor is it the ultimate embodiment of it. - 8) I place trust/have faith in jiyū shūkyō While having faith in a specific religion, the endless pursuit and improvement towards universal and ultimate truth is the core of religious life.
+Such a dynamic religion is called jiyū shūkyō.